 Mini Indian teepees are a quick thanksgiving craft that your kids will love.
+It will also give you a chance to teach your kids about what happened in the first years when the pilgrims came.
 Choose from 5 different Teepees to assemble as a decoration for your Thanksgiving feast.

 Native American Indian Teepees

-Kids love paper dolls, so I made a set of Native Indians and Teepees to play with.
-Plus, you have to admit Teepees are really awesome!
+Teepees are really awesome!
+Indians could move them from place to place.
 My kids loved this craft.
 They played while I told them not only what Thanksgiving is all about(the good & bad) but also who our family was, & how they lived.
+I’m not going to tell you what to explain to your kids.
+That is up to you.
+Do your research.

 What you will need